Skip to main content

 DEFINITIONS

-Individually Identifiable Health Information: information, including demographic data that relates to: (1) the individual’s past, present or future physical or mental health or condition, (2) the provision of health care to the individual, or (3) the past, present, or future payment for the provision of health care to the individual, (4) and that identifies the individual or for which there is a reasonable basis to believe it can be used to identify the individual.
+Individually Identifiable Health Information: Information that is a subset of health information, including demographic information collected from an individual, and: (1) Is created or received by a health care provider, health plan, employer, or health care clearinghouse; and (2) Relates to the past, present, or future physical or mental health or condition of an individual; the provision of health care to an individual; or the past, present, or future payment for the provision of health care to an individual; and (i) That identifies the individual; or (ii) With respect to which there is a reasonable basis to believe the information can be used to identify the individual.

 POLICY